niklasnson/dotfiles/README.md

 ```console
 $ sudo ./setup/install.sh
 ```
 This will install applications and tools to the system.
+You will be asked if you want to install some additional packes.

 ```console
 $ make